 EU countries and EU institutions

-The European Union Agency for Fundamental Rights (FRA) supports the monitoring of the EU Framework, for example through the LERI project.
+The European Union Agency for Fundamental Rights (FRA) supports the monitoring of the EU Framework, for example through the "Local engagement for Roma inclusion (LERI)" project.

 Roma empowerment comes through the active participation of the Roma themselves.
 Roma civil society has the key role of reflecting Roma concerns directly, and on disseminating information from European and national authorities to those at a local level.